Snow removal operations for 2021-22 have been adapted. For most current information, please go to the Snow Closures 2021 page

-- Docks and service drives
+- Loading docks and service drives

 - Athletic playing fields

-In conjunction with the University’s commitment to making the sidewalks and streets as safe as possible, pedestrians and drivers likewise have the personal responsibility to be careful and use good judgment as they negotiate the campus.
-A driver's slower approach to an icy intersection because the sand that was applied has thinned out would be prudent, and a pedestrian may want to walk off the icy walk into the snow along the margins for better traction.
 For a pedestrian, the selection of footwear that has the proper soles for maximum traction in snow and ice is probably the single most important step toward personal winter safety.
 For faculty and staff, ice grippers are available as an extra safety measure.
-Details can be found at http://www.montana.edu/wwwsrm/Programs/icegrippers.htm
+Details can be found at https://www.montana.edu/srm/programs/icegrippers.html

-Concluding statement: It is impossible to maintain totally safe conditions on all of the sidewalks, streets and parking lots at all of times in a snowy climate like Montana; the hazards can only be partially mitigated.
+It is impossible to maintain totally safe conditions on all the sidewalks, streets and parking lots at all times in a snowy climate like Montana; the hazards can only be partially mitigated.
 It is everyone’s responsibility to exercise caution and common sense, regardless of commuting mode, to minimize the risk for all.
+We all have the personal responsibility to be careful and use good judgment as we negotiate the campus.
+A driver's slower approach to an icy intersection because the sand that was applied has thinned out would be prudent, and a pedestrian may want to walk off the icy walk into the snow along the margins for better traction.